TivenTux/tristar-api/README.md

 # REST API for MorningStar solar charging controllers

-Useful for interfacing with smart home systems, graphing, logging, etc. Made for Tristar product category but should work with most, if not all [MorningStar](https://www.morningstarcorp.com/) products.
+Useful for interfacing with smart home systems, graphing, logging, etc. Made for Tristar product category but should also work with most, if not all [MorningStar](https://www.morningstarcorp.com/) products.

 Set env variable **TRISTAR_ADDRESS** with the address of your solar charging controller(ip:port)<br>